Today, I will break down the election from every conceivable angle and offer my opinions on how America chose and why.

 Wait, don’t go anywhere.
 I’m kidding.
 I’d rather eat my own kidneys then talk about politics for another second.
 Let’s get back to developments in Maryland law.

 The Maryland Court of Appeals issued an opinion in two consolidated cases against WMATA last week in the Tinsley and Hodges cases (full opinion here).
-Basically, an agreement (the WMATA Compact) ratified by Congress in the 1960s was meant to create an entity to run a mass transit system in and around the District of Columbia.
-No one argues that the Washington Metropolitan Area Transit Authority was a bad idea.
+Basically, an agreement (the WMATA Compact) ratified by Congress in the 1960s created an entity to run a mass transit system in and around the District of Columbia.
+No one argues that the Washington Metropolitan Area Transit Authority was a terrible idea.
 Having a system that crosses state lines is key for the Washington metropolitan area.

-But, tragically in my opinion, lawmakers decided to make life for WMATA more pleasant by giving them a free ride in many cases to negligent cause injury and death without taking responsibility.
-Using the states’ ability to prevent lawsuits against themselves, they made the WMATA a “pass through,” keeping those rights as held by D.C., Maryland, and Virginia.
-Of course, these governments waive that immunity on a criminally small level, allowing some handcuffed lawsuits against them.
+But tragically, lawmakers made life for WMATA more pleasant by giving them a free ride most times to negligent caused injuries and deaths without taking responsibility.
+Using the states’ ability to prevent lawsuits against themselves, they made the WMATA a “pass-through,” keeping those rights as held by D.C., Maryland, and Virginia.
+These governments waive that immunity on a criminally small level, allowing some handcuffed lawsuits against them.
 (Tragically.
 Criminally.
 I’m using incendiary language this morning in honor of the fallen election season.)

-Maryland’s highest court then considered both of these cases, making several analogies to cases arising under the Federal Tort Claims Act (FTCA).
+Maryland’s highest court then considered both cases, making several analogies to cases arising under the Federal Tort Claims Act (FTCA).
 The court decided that the choice of whether, when, and how WMATA cleans its floors is based on economic and policy considerations.
-The cleaners must ask themselves whether cleaning is necessary at any given time in light of the costs of cleaning, and whether it will impede traffic, for example.
-Therefore, this was a discretionary function and WMATA was immune.
+The cleaners must ask themselves whether cleaning is necessary in light of the costs of cleaning and whether it will impede traffic, for example.
+Therefore, this was a discretionary function, and WMATA was immune.

-The court also decided that the analysis held up, even in light of other rules.
-The Compact provides that WMATA must comply with the laws of the states and counties, but those rules were limited to the use of streets, highways and vehicular facilities; not, as plaintiffs argued, the use of buildings, signs or zoning laws.
-Plaintiffs thought that Prince George’s County’s rules, for example, placing a duty of maintenance on property owners would be enough to prevent immunity.
+The court also decided that the analysis held up, even considering other rules.
+The Compact provides that WMATA must comply with the laws of the states and counties, but those rules were limited to the use of streets, highways, and vehicular facilities; not, as plaintiffs argued, the use of buildings, signs or zoning laws.
+Plaintiffs thought Prince George’s County’s rules, for example, placing a duty of maintenance on property owners would be enough to prevent immunity.
 Unfortunately, that argument did not carry the day.

 Cases against the government and, by extension WMATA, can be tricky.
 They are seldom just simple “slip-and-fall” cases (there’s no such thing).
-Immunity is a very real concern, and requires a case-by-case analysis in which both sides usually end up disagreeing.
-These cases, though certainly not pro-Plaintiff, certainly help to clarify the law to limit some of that disagreement, giving lawyers a better idea of where the court is going to draw the line.
+Immunity is an actual concern and requires a case-by-case analysis in which both sides usually end up disagreeing.
+These cases, though not pro-Plaintiff help to clarify the law to limit some of that disagreement, giving lawyers a better idea of where the court will draw the line.